4-H Junior Camp

 If you do not have access to a computer or the internet and as a result cannot complete online registration, please contact our office (757-564-2170) before registration opens.

-Once you receive your "Camp Admission" email you must mail in or drop off a $80.00 deposit, within 10 business days or your spot in camp will be given to someone on the waitlist.
-You are not fully registered until we receive your deposit of $80 deposit (or the full camp fee of $360 if you choose per camper).
-There is a $50 charge on all return checks.
+Once you receive your "Camp Admission" email, you must mail in or drop off at the office a monetary deposit (declared through email) within 10 business days, or your spot in camp will be given to someone on the waitlist.
+You are not fully registered until we receive your deposit (or the full camp fee of $360 if you choose per camper).
+There is a $50 charge on all returned/bounced checks.

 Mail payment to: